Regulation Database – Clean Power Plan

 |Litigation: Industry groups and states immediately challenged the final rule in West Virginia v.
 EPA, No.15-1363 (D.C.
 Cir.
 2015).
 In February 2016, the U.S. Supreme Court stayed the Clean Power Plan pending review in the D.C.
 Circuit Court of Appeals.
 In January 2017, State opponents of the EPA’s Clean Power Plan filed a petition for a new lawsuit, asking the D.C.
 Circuit Court of Appeals to review EPA’s denial of requests for reconsideration of the rule (which were filed after the rule was finalized but before the Supreme Court stayed its implementation).

 On April 4, 2017, EPA submitted a motion to hold the case in abeyance pending it’s reconsideration of the rule.
 On April 28, the court granted EPA’s request and ordered a 60-day stay of the litigation as well as supplemental briefings on whether the case should be remanded to the agency rather than held in abeyance.
+On August 8, the court issued an order prolonging the stay for another 60 days.

 |Deregulatory Actions: On March 28, 2017, President Trump issued an executive order directing EPA to review the Clean Power Plan and to rescind or rewrite the rule as needed to promote the President’s goals of energy independence and economic growth.
 EPA immediately submitted a request to the D.C.
 Circuit Court of Appeals to hold the case in abeyance pending EPA’s reconsideration of the rule.
 On April 4, 2017, EPA published a notice in the Federal Register announcing that it is reviewing and, if appropriate will initiate proceedings to suspend, revise or rescind the rule.